 Optional/Supplemental Activity: The following picture cards can be used with the class as an optional, additional, or supplemental word play activity throughout the week.
 Cut out the cards, and display them on an anchor chart or in your pocket chart.
 These picture cards can be used with your word cards.
 Students will engage in a discussion as a whole class, partners, or in small groups about which of this week's words can be used to label each picture.
 An answer sheet is intentionally not included because we want students to form their own conclusions, opinions, and justifications about which picture best matches the meaning of each word.
-In many cases, there is no "right" or "wrong" answer, as long as the students can justify their reasoning through their oral explanations.
-You can also have students assign the synonym and antonym cards to each picture as an extension activity and/or vocabulary challenge.
-If you would like, you can laminate the picture cards, and have students circle which word they assign to each picture with dry erase markers.
-This would also make a great small-group activity or center!
+In many cases, there is no "right" or "wrong" answer, as long as the students can justify their reamning through their oral explanations.
+You can also have students ynonym and antonym cards to each picture as an extensi ocabulary challenge.
+If you would like, you can am and have students circle which word th rase markers.
+This would also make t